josiahls/fast-reinforcement-learning/README.md

     - Added PER.
 - [ ] **Working** DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
 As a note, we could give discrete agents the ability to operate in a continuous domain via binning.
+    - The DDPG paper contains a visualization for Q learning might prove useful.
 - [ ] Learner Refactor: DDPG will probably screw up everything lol.
 We will need to rethink the learner / maybe try to eliminate some custom methods for native Fastai library methods.